 1. Avoid them

 No pictures, no touching, no interacting.
 What does that mean?
-Well, try starting with no contact on Instagram or Snapchat, put away their pictures, no more calling/texting, etc.) Every time you see a picture of them, touch them, or even hear their voice, your brain releases a little more Oxytocin, reminding you of how great they are.
+Well, try starting with no contact on Instagram or Snapchat, put away their pictures, no more calling/texting, etc. Every time you see a picture of them, touch them, or even hear their voice, your brain releases a little more Oxytocin, which can trigger those feelings you had for that person.
 That’s not the effect you want if you are trying to move on.
 By avoiding them, you allow your brain to break the chemical bond you shared with them.
 If you have to see them in school, do your best to focus on your friends while walking the halls, consciously looking for them instead of looking for your ex.

 2. Talk and cry it out (safely)

 3. Stay busy, get distracted!

 Staying busy will not only get your mind off the breakup, but can also help you heal, especially if you are volunteering or doing charity work.
 Studies show that volunteer or charity work increases self confidence, combats depression and helps you stay physically healthy.
 So join a sports team, start that hobby you’ve always wanted to try, pick up an instrument, join a club, or volunteer to help get your mind off and past your Ex.

 4. Move it….Exercise!